 - "Relativistic Effects in Limiting The Atomic Number of Superheavy Elements", F.W.
 Giacobbe, Electronic Journal of Theoretical Physics, (www.ejtp.com), Vol 1, article 1, 2004.

-- Eric R. Scerri ; THE PERIODIC TABLE : ITS STORY AND SIGNIFICANCE, Oxford University Press, 2007.
+- Eric R. Scerri ; THE PERIODIC TABLE : ITS STORY AND ITS SIGNIFICANCE, Oxford University Press, 2007.